davmec/compfnet/README.md

 ### Step 3: Run the tool again to check what was changed in the configuration

+The following commands output different types of diff output to the console.
+The compared configurations are: **the one running in the device** and **the selected baseline file**.
+The file can be any configuration file, but to get the best/meaningful results is recommended to use the same platform (FortiGate or FortiADC) and the same (or closest possible) operating system version.

+#### Diff side-by-side
+In case you are not familiar with diff command side-by-side view, this is what it means in the context of this tool:

+* `<` indicates it only exists on the left side 'running' (so it was added to running, removed from baseline).
+* `>` indicates it only exists on the right side 'running' (so it was removed in running, existed in baseline).
+* `|` indicates lines existing in both, that have been modified.

 #### Passwordless
 **Note:** Requires that passwordless authentication config setup is active (in the target Fortinet platform) and configured to accept the default SSH id (public key) for your user (originally stored in the computer where you run the script).